Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 **Coordinates**
 ----------------

-* JSON files containing point clouds with coordinates following a Right-Anterior-Superior (RAS) orientation and expressed in voxels.
+* JSON files containing point clouds with the coordinates following a Right-Anterior-Superior (RAS) orientation and expressed in voxels.
 These can be directly viewed with the MeshView Atlas Viewer.
-For more information on the coordinate system and how to convert to Allen CCFv3 and Waxholm Space coordinates, see `here <https://www.nitrc.org/plugins/mwiki/index.php?title=quicknii:Coordinate_systems>`_.
+* For more information on the coordinate system and how to convert to Allen CCFv3 and Waxholm Space coordinates, see `here <https://www.nitrc.org/plugins/mwiki/index.php?title=quicknii:Coordinate_systems>`_.
 * Links to Meshview are available `here <https://quint-workflow.readthedocs.io/en/latest/Meshview.html>`_
 * Online converters are provided `here <https://quicknii.readthedocs.io/en/latest/coordinates.html>`_.